Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 **Rep_c1+Arg105_Model**

-In the above model, we had ARG105 missing and hence was charge neutral.
-In order to check the effct of ARG105 and to see if charge has any influence on the outcome, we decided to simply add ARG105 to the above model and called it `Rep_c1+Arg105_Model`.
-Overall charge of this system will be +1.
+In the above model, we had ARG105 missing and hence it was charge neutral.
+In order to check the effect of ARG105 and to see if charge has any influence on the outcome, we decided to simply include ARG105 to the above model and call it `Rep_c1+Arg105_Model`.
+The overall charge of this system will be +1.

 .............................
 OLD DATA START .......................